Lipoprotein a Test

 Lipoprotein a: What it is, its normal range, and what to do if it's high

-Lipoprotein(a), or Lp(a), is a type of lipoprotein that is found in the bloodstream.
-Lp(a) is made up of a protein called apolipoprotein(a) [1].
-Lp(a) is similar to LDL (low-density lipoprotein) in terms of its structure and function, but it has an additional protein called apolipoprotein(a) attached to it [2].
-Lp(a) is thought to be a marker of cardiovascular disease and may contribute to the development of atherosclerosis [3].
+Lipoprotein(a), also known as Lp(a), is a kind of lipoprotein found in the blood.
+It is made up of a protein called apolipoprotein(a) and is considered a fatty substance.
+Lp(a) looks and works a lot like LDL (low-density lipoprotein), but it has one extra protein called apolipoprotein(a) linked to it.
+Lp(a) is seen as a sign of cardiovascular disease and might help cause atherosclerosis.

 Normal range of lipoprotein a test